log2, log2f, log2l

 Notes

-, the binary logarithm can be interpreted as the zero-based index of the most significant 1 bit in the input.
+For integer arg, the binary logarithm can be interpreted as the zero-based index of the most significant 1 bit in the input.